 However, we are constantly challenging what we are producing.
 We do this by looking at every single space and every apartment and how they use those apartments – the bathrooms and the kitchens – how much time they spend in them and do they need to be that size and again how an elderly person uses that space.

-The future is really going to be testing those designs and spaces to find out how someone who is 85 really lives and utilises the space.
+The future for the ageing population is really going to be testing those designs and spaces to find out how someone who is 85 really lives and utilises the space.

 We know that they spend most of their time in their apartment but how much time do they spend in the bathroom?
 Does the bathroom need to be a certain size?
 Does it need to be as big as it is?
 Do we need to have two sinks?